COIL-D/Whisper-Transcriber/README.md

 - `temperature`: Controls randomness in generation (0.0 for deterministic, higher for more variety)
 - `top_p`: Top-p probability threshold for nucleus sampling (between 0 and 1)
 - `beam_size`: Beam size for beam search during generation (higher values = better quality but slower)
+- `num_beams`: Alias for beam_size, for compatibility with HuggingFace Transformers
+- `language`: Target language code for transcription (e.g., 'en' for English, 'fr' for French, etc.)

 ## License